 Finally, all the

 *.mem files contain data for the initialization of the memories.

-In this example a single C file is used, but the same command can be used to synthesise multiple source files at the same time to generate a single design.
+In this example, a single C file is used, but the same command can be used to synthesize multiple source files at the same time to generate a single design.
 Most of the typical C compiler options can be used with bambu.